 The fragile nature of chickens has made their production a meticulous one.
 Chickens need adequate care and attention to enhance their productivity.
 Irrespective of the type or nature of production, a poultry farm must have a medication schedule that shows different drugs to be administered in a certain period.
-Part of this schedule is the use of antibiotics and other immune-boosting poultry drugs.
+Part of this schedule is the use of antibiotics in poultry and other immune-boosting poultry drugs.
+You need to know the antibiotics approved for use in poultry before admiinstration.

 The use of Antibiotics is part of poultry production medications.
 An antibiotic is a drug that inhibits or kills the growth of pathogenic bacteria within the chicken.
 It is used to treat diseases and respiratory infections that maybe be caused by bacteria.

-The use of antibiotics in poultry production has been regulated to conform to the healthy living of human consumers and also to reduce toxicity in the chicken.
+Antibiotics use in poultry farming has been regulated to conform to the healthy living of human consumers and also to reduce toxicity in the chicken.

 There are different types of antibiotics used in poultry; some have been observed to have detrimental effects on human’s health owing to their residual effects but under control, some have been approved for use in poultry production.